franklang/docker-frontend/README-docker.md

 # Docker image: Foundation Zurb Template (starter) v6.4

-This project provides a Docker image to process front-end assets without the pain of having to deal with NodeJS/NPM version issues.
+This project provides a Docker image to process front-end assets without the pain of having to deal with NodeJS/NPM local installation and version issues.
 This particular branch is aimed at working with Foundation Zurb Template v6.4 sources.

 ### Assumptions